 Auto-completions (faux snippets)

-From your remote Jenkins, Jenkins Jack will pull, parse, and provide Pipeline steps as auto-completions from the Pipeline step definitions (GDSL).
+From the selected remote Jenkins, the extension will pull, parse, and provide Pipeline steps as auto-completions from the Pipeline step definitions (GDSL).

-Displays a list of all Jack sub-commands provided by the extension (
+Displays a list of all Jack commands provided by the extension (

 Local Packaging and Installation

 To create a standalone

 vsix for installation locally, run the following commands: